Rapfff/jajapy/README.md

 Available on [readthedoc](https://jajapy.readthedocs.io/en/latest/?)

 ## TO DO
-- unit tests
-- generate the documentation.
-Add examples.
+- Add examples in the documentation
 - link with stormpy, prism
-- error management
+- errors management